omerharush93/Viz.aiTask/README.md

 ### AWS Lambda container deploy CI/CD

-A CI/CD pipeline triggerd by any push to master branch, that build and push new AWS lambda docker image to AWS ECR registry, and update AWS lambda image uri./n
+A CI/CD pipeline triggerd by any push to master branch, that build and push new AWS lambda docker image to AWS ECR registry, and update AWS lambda image uri.\
 The AWS Lambda function triggerd by every S3 upload file action, and email the file's type and S3 URI to specefied mail address.

 ## Getting Started

 ### Installation

 1. Clone the repo
    ```sh